muhammedanim-ui/pfSense-Firewall-Homelab/README.md

 - Source: LAN net
 - Destination: This Firewall
 - Port: SSH (22)
-## 5. Firewall Configuration

-pfSense was configured as the main firewall between the WAN and LAN networks.
-The LAN interface was assigned the IP address 192.168.1.1/24, DHCP was enabled, and firewall rules were created to control network traffic.

----

-## 6. SSH Configuration

-SSH access was enabled on pfSense to allow secure remote administration from Kali Linux.
-A LAN firewall rule was created to allow SSH traffic through port 22.

-Configuration:

-- Protocol: TCP
-- Source: LAN net
-- Destination: This Firewall
-- Port: 22 (SSH)

----
 ## 7. Testing and Validation

 The configuration was tested from Kali Linux using: